edgedelta/docs/docs/configuration/variables.md

 If the default value is **not** provided, then the variable in the agent execution environment must exist.
 If not, the agent will stop with an error.

-If the default value is provided, but the variable does not exist on the agent execution environment, then the default value will be used.
+If the default value is provided, but the variable does not exist in the agent execution environment, then the default value will be used.

 > **Note**
 >
-> Environment variables can only be used for string-typed inputs.
+> Environment variables can only be used with string-typed inputs.
 In other words, if a configuration parameter expects anything besides a string, then the environment variable substitution cannot be used.

 ***